-Wireless communication among both stationary and mobile devices in absence of physical infrastructure can be established and performed by means of the Mobile Ad-hoc NETwork technology (MANET) [1] [22] [33].
-While stationary devices cannot change their location in the network, mobile devices are free to move randomly, entering or leaving the network and changing their relative positions.
+Communication among both stationary and mobile devices in absence of physical infrastructure can be established and performed by means of the Mobile Ad-hoc NETwork technology (MANET) [2] [3] [4].
+While stationary devices cannot change their location within the network, mobile devices are free to move randomly, entering or leaving the wireless network and changing their relative positions.
 Each device can broadcast messages inside its radio range only, implying that, outside this area, communication is possible by means of some sort of cooperation among intermediate devices, exclusively.
-Thus, a communication protocol capable of handling this lack of predictable topology is needed.
-One of the most popular routing protocols for MANET's is the Ad-hoc On-demand Distance Vector (AODV) [32], together with several variants introduced in order to reduce communication failures due to topology changes.
-For example, Reverse-AODV (R-AODV) [6] [25] builds all possible routes between source and destination devices: when the primary route fails (typically the shortest one), communication is still provided by the alternative routes.
-More recently, variants have been proposed to cope with congestion issues [12] [24] and to improve the security on communications, using cryptography to secure data packets during their transmission (Secure-AODV) [41], and adopting the so-called trust methods, in which nodes are part of the communication if and only if they are considered trustworthy (Trusted-AODV) [12] [26].
-This research area is receiving more attention in the last few years, in the context of smart mobile computing, cloud computing and Cyber Physical Systems [15] [31].
+Thus, a communication protocol capable of handling this lack of predictable topology is needed; one of the most popular routing protocols for MANET's is the Ad-hoc On-demand Distance Vector (AODV) [5], together with several variants introduced in order to reduce communication failures due to topology changes.
+For example, Reverse-AODV (R-AODV) [6] [7] builds all possible routes between source and destination devices: when the primary route fails (the shortest one, typically), communication is still provided by the alternative routes.
+More recently, variants have been proposed to cope with congestion issues [8] [9] and to improve the security on communications, using cryptography to secure data packets during their transmission (Secure-AODV) [10], and adopting the so-called trust methods, in which nodes are part of the communication if and only if they are considered trustworthy (Trusted-AODV) [8] [11].
+This research area is receiving more attention in the last few years, in the context of smart mobile computing, cloud computing and Cyber Physical Systems [12] [13].